livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ![.dtool/README.txt content](./img/520_mongo_search.png)

 To understand more about the possibilities for sophisticated querying, continue reading [Finding a dataset](../030_cli/050_search.md).

-### Reporting issues

-Please report any issues with the dtool lookup GUI at https://github.com/livMatS/dtool-lookup-gui/issues, any issues with this documentation at https://github.com/livMatS/RDM-Wiki-public/issues, or to [data@livmats.uni-freibur.de](mailto:data@livmats.uni-freiburg.de).
-Thank you.

-Note that datasets on the testing storage locations used hera are **readable globally** by anyone, **not deletable** once deposited there, **not backed up**, and may disappear at any time.

 [^1]: T. S. G. Olsson and M. Hartley, “Lightweight data management with dtool,” PeerJ, vol. 7, p. e6562, Mar.
 2019, doi: [10.7717/peerj.6562](https://doi.org/10.7717/peerj.6562).